 About Pxville

-Pxville is a single, ever-growing animated pixel-art city that anyone can contribute a building to.
-Every building you see on the home page was designed and submitted by a real person.
-Together they form a collaborative, living artwork that scrolls horizontally from a retro entrance banner on the far left all the way to whatever was built last.
+Pxville is a single, ever-growing animated pixel-art city.
+Empty houses sit pre-built along the city's districts, and anyone with a Google account can claim one as their own and customize it.
+Together those claimed houses form a collaborative, living artwork that scrolls horizontally from a retro entrance banner on the far left all the way to the newest district.

 What you can do here

-ABC-DEF-GHI).
-Paste it back into the site at any time and you can return to the builder to update colors, links, or the owner name.
-Your building stays in its original place — the code guarantees no one else can change it. - Share your building — each building lives at its own public URL, so you can link directly to your spot in the city.
-Share it with friends, put it on your profile, or embed the link wherever.
+- Share your house — each house lives at its own public URL, so you can link directly to your spot in the city.
+Share it with friends, put it on your profile, or embed it wherever.

 Why it exists